HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 ```
 wget %Your above copied link%
 ```
-It should then look like the following example except the version-number.
+It should then look like the following example except for the version-number.
 ```
 wget https://github.com/home-assistant/os-agent/releases/download/1.6.0/os-agent_1.6.0_linux_aarch64.deb
 # You can type "ls" to ensure the download was succesful